-Have look around and see that you do not have any unnecessary test systems running, if for no other reason than to save money on current.
-If your test-servers are in a virtual environment, shut them down since they could pose a security risk.
+Look around and see that you do not have any unnecessary test systems running, if for no other reason than to save money on current.
+If your test servers are in a virtual environment, shut them down since they could pose a security risk.
 Test systems are always test systems.

 External access via VPN

-Have a look at battery and charging levels for your UPS.
-Should a power failure occur and these things don’t work, you might be forced to fix a failed hard drive on Christmas Eve and nobody wants that.
+Have a look at the battery and charging levels for your UPS.
+Should a power failure occur, and these things don’t work, you might be forced to fix a failed hard drive on Christmas Eve, and nobody wants that.

 Hardware health checks

-Check for any hardware errors in your monitoring software (such as the HP Insight interface) to see make sure you do not have hard drives that are predicted to fail or any other hardware malfunction going on.
+Check for any hardware errors in your monitoring software (such as the HP Insight interface) to ensure you do not have hard drives that are predicted to fail or any other hardware malfunction.

-Have a good look at your backups, logs and doublecheck they are running correctly, and that data is duplicated automatically.
-Especially for any backups that clear log files such as Exchange backups, SQL Server backups.
+Have a good look at your backups, and logs and double-check they are running correctly, and that data is duplicated automatically.
+Especially for any backups that clear log files such as Exchange backups, and SQL Server backups.
 You do not want to fill up your system drives if you are not around to take care of it.

-Make sure there is an updated plan in place with the correct phone numbers and contact info to the right staff and suppliers in case of an emergency.
-Have a look at the schedules to see who is on call and make sure the plan is reachable, even if the datacenter is not.
+Make sure there is an updated plan in place with the correct phone numbers and contact info for the right staff and suppliers in case of an emergency.
+Have a look at the schedules to see who is on call and make sure the plan is reachable, even if the data center is not.

-Install software for monitoring and scanning your network and have it alert via email for anything strange such as a new device on your network, a newly created user somewhere, mismatch in network configurations and so on.
-You could have a look at SpiceWorks that is free and gets the job done if do not have anything in pace now.
+Install software for monitoring and scanning your network and have it alert via email for anything strange such as a new device on your network, a newly created user somewhere, a mismatch in network configurations, and so on.
+You could have a look at SpiceWorks which is free and gets the job done if do not have anything in place now.

 Brute force and dictionary attacks and intrusion detection

-I am sure there is even more things that might be worth doing but this is a start anyway.
+I am sure there are even more things that might be worth doing, but this is a start anyway.

 We at Syspeace wish you a Happy Holiday!